zumasys/docs/site/jbase/files/jrf/README.md

 ## Warning

->The **jrf** utility should ONLY be executed when users are NOT connected to the database otherwise data loss can occur.
+>The **jrf** utility should ONLY be executed when users are not connected to the database otherwise data loss can occur.
 In other words, the file should not be opened by another process.

+>It is recommended to have a current backup before running **jrf**.

 Back to [Files](./../README.md)